Humble Pie: Fall 2025 / Spring 2026

 Multilingual Accessibility

-- Our staff is fluent in English
+- Our staff is fluent in English, Spanish, Korean, Japanese, French, Danish, Quechua.

-- To submit writing in any other language, include an English-language translation with your submission, with a footnote indicating whether you would want the translation included (alongside the original) in the final publication
+- To submit writing in any other language, include an English-language translation with your submission, with a footnote indicating whether you would want the translation included (alongside the original) in the final publication.

 Writing Help For CCA Students